 All of our Cocker Spaniel Moms and Poodle Dads get excellent veterinarian and every day care.
-They are seen routinely for health exams by our regular veterinarian they are current on all vaccines including rabies, current on heartworm and flea preventative and have routine de-worming.
-They are all registered with the County as we are inspected yearly for our licensing.
+They are seen routinely for health exams by our regular veterinarian and they are current on all vaccines including yearly vaccines, rabies, current on heartworm and flea preventative and have routine de-worming.
+Our F1 Cockapoo Puppies come from cocker/poodle parents who have no history of hereditary disease(s).
+All parents all registered with the County as we are inspected yearly for our licensing.
 Should the need arise they are seen by both canine ophthalmologists and orthopedic veterinarians.
 They are also groomed by a professional groomer every 6 to 8 weeks.
 All of our adults and Cockapoo puppies are fed a high quality dog food, Purina Pro Plan FOCUS for optimum overall health and well being.
 Moms are given prenatal vitamins and when they are about 5 weeks pregnant are switched to Purina Pro Plan FOCUS Puppy food.
 We spare no expense in the care of our cocker moms, poodle dads, f1 Cockapoo puppies.
 This is so we can do the best we can and the most we can to provide you with a healthy Cockapoo puppy for many happy years to come!

 Acura Cockapoos, Inc. DNA tests all of our dogs for PRA-prcd.
 There are no other DNA/genetic health tests available for the more common hereditary issues such as cataracts and luxating patellas.
 This test allow us to guarantee your puppy will never be afflicted with this hereditary eye disease/condition.
 DNA testing is performed by PawPrint Genetics.